PowerSQL/PowerSQL/README.md

 ## Data tests

-Data tests are SQL queries that you can run on your database tables and views and perform checks on data quality, recency, etc.
+Data tests are SQL queries or Assert statements that you can run on your database tables and views and perform checks on data quality, recency, etc.
 The test fails if the query returns 1 or more rows.

+Assert-based testing are enabled for every backend, they are translated by powersql to queries return a boolean.

 Some examples:
 ```sql